orrholly/mHealth-Team-Manual/Docs and Data - Archive and Share.md

     - NYU IRB has given Box the stamp of approval

 ####<img src="/Images/Octocat.png" width="70">  NYU mHealth Github
-We pontificate on Github here.
+We have a whole section on how to use Github [here](Github, Git Desktop, and Git.md).

 What goes here: